Hair Transplant DFW – hair transplantation, including cost, risks, and what to expect

 Hair Transplants Today

-Today, most medical hair transplant surgeons are using “follicular unit transplantation”- in groups of 1, 2, 3 of hair for a more natural appearance.
-Strips of hair including skin and its roots are taken from the donor area of the back and sides of the head where the hair is dense to the balding areas.
-A strip of scalp tissue, 1/2″ to 1″ wide and 4-5″ long is removed from the donor area.
-The open cut is stitched together so that it can heal.
-The doctor divides the strip of scalp tissue with the hair into individual grafts containing 1-2 hair, called micrografts, or follicular units.
+Today, most medical hair transplant surgeons use “follicular unit transplantation”- in groups of 1, 2, 3 of hair for a more natural appearance.
+The surgeon takes strips of hair, including skin and roots, from the donor area of the back and sides of the head to the balding areas.
+A piece of scalp tissue, 1/2″ to 1″ wide and 4-5″ long, is removed from the donor area.
+The surgeon stitches the open-cut together so that it can heal.
+Assistance divides the strip of scalp tissue with the hair into individual grafts containing 1-2 hair, called micrografts, or follicular units.
 Thousands of such grafts are needed to cover a small area of the hair transplants.

 Am I a Good Candidate For Surgical Hair Transplant?

 According to Dallas hair transplant doctors, you are an excellent candidate for hair transplants if you are in the beginning stages of male pattern baldness or female pattern baldness and have thick hair in the donor area.
-People with the sizeable bald area should not attempt to do surgical hair transplant procedures as a hair treatment for hair loss.
-Note that if you have diagnosed with alopecia areata, you are not a candidate to hair transplants.
+People with the sizeable bald area should not attempt to do surgical hair transplant procedures as hair treatments for hair loss.
+Note that if you have diagnosed with alopecia areata, you are not a candidate for hair transplants.